The holomorphic discrete series contribution to the generalized Whittaker Plancherel formula: Introduction

 Another natural problem in this context is to understand generalized Whittaker vectors on unitary highest weight representations that do not necessarily belong to the holomorphic discrete series.
 As shown in this paper, these representations do not contribute to $L^2(G/N,\psi)$, but one might still study Whittaker embeddings into $C^\infty(G/N,\psi)$.
 The same problem can be studied for more singular characters $\psi$ of $N$.

 Generalizing even more, one might ask what happens if one removes the assumption on $G$ to be of tube type.
-In this case, the Shilov boundary $G/P$ of $G/K$ corresponds to a parabolic subgroup $P$ with non-abelian nilradical $N$.
-In general, the nilradical $N$ is two-step nilpotent, and Yamashita studied the occurrence of holomorphic discrete series representations in $\Ind_N^G(\psi)$, where $\psi$ is an infinite-dimensional irreducible representation of $N$.
-It would be interesting to see to which extent our methods also work in this case.
+In this case, the Shilov boundary $G/P$ of $G/K$ corresponds to a maximal parabolic subgroup $P$ with possibly non-abelian nilradical $N$.
+In general, the nilradical $N$ is two-step nilpotent, and Yamashita~\cite{Y88} studied the occurrence of holomorphic discrete series representations in $\Ind_N^G(\psi)$, where $\psi$ is an infinite-dimensional irreducible unitary representation of $N$.
+In a subsequent work~\cite{FOO24}, we generalize some of the methods developed in this paper to the case of non-tube type groups.
 Recent work by Bruggeman--Miatello~\cite{BM19,BM21} for the group $G=\SU(2,1)$ indicates that such Whittaker models play a role in the study of non-abelian Poincar\'{e} series.

-For the Iwasawa decomposition $G = KAN_0$ we may also consider homogeneous vector bundles over $G/N_0$ with fiber a unitary irreducible representation of $N_0$ and analogous imbeddings of holomorphic discrete series; here induction in stages from our $N$ (say tube type) and a character here should yield some results, using Mackey theory for $N_0$.
+For the Iwasawa decomposition $G = KAN_0$ we may also consider homogeneous vector bundles over $G/N_0$ with fiber a unitary irreducible representation of $N_0$ and analogous imbeddings of holomorphic discrete series; here induction in stages from our $N$ (say tube type) and a character should yield some results, using Mackey theory for $N_0$.

 As for the theory of Hardy spaces, we remark that in addition to the Whittaker case $G/N$ studied in this paper and the case of affine symmetric spaces $G/H$ studied in \cite{HOO91} one may consider a version also on $G/K$, since line bundles for a character of $K$ admit embeddings of (finitely many) holomorphic discrete series by the work of Shimeno~\cite{Shi94}.
 All such Hardy spaces have a reproducing kernel, and one further problem could be to express it as a sum over the holomorphic discrete series in it.